Busedame/pipex/README.md

 	Example:
 	ls | wc -l

-	ls -> Writes a list into fd[1] of the files/directories in the current directory. wc -l -> Reads the output of 'ls' fd[0], and counts how many lines this consists of, and outputs this.
+	ls -> Writes to fd[1] (A list of the files/directories in the current directory). wc -l -> Reads from fd[0] (Which now contains the output of 'ls') Uses this as input to count how many lines this consists of, and outputs this.
 ```

 💡 **Note**: A **stack** can be seen as a pile of objects that are stacked on top